cicsdev/cics-java-liberty-sqlj/README.md

 ### To configure CICS for JDBC type 2 connectivity to DB2
 1. Create a Liberty JVM server as described in [4 easy steps](https://developer.ibm.com/cics/2015/06/04/starting-a-cics-liberty-jvm-server-in-4-easy-steps/)

-1. Update the CICS STEPLIB with the DB2 SDSNLOAD and SDSNLOD2libraries
+1. Update the CICS STEPLIB with the DB2 SDSNLOAD and SDSNLOD2 libraries

-1. Configure CICS DB2CONN, DB2TRAN and DB2ENTRY resource definitions as required see [How you can define the CICS DB2 connection](https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.4.0/configuring/databases/dfhtk2c.html)
+1. Configure CICS DB2CONN, DB2TRAN and DB2ENTRY resource definitions as required in [How you can define the CICS DB2 connection](https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.4.0/configuring/databases/dfhtk2c.html)

 1. Bind the DB2 plan that is specified in the CICS DB2CONN or DB2ENTRY definition with a PKLIST of NULLID.*